 The rest of my life

-While my online-persona is quite focused on C.S. related stuffs, I am a quite interesting person, with a funny Italian accent, enjoying life with my S.O. in Munich.
-I am also really private, so if you want to know me better, just drop me an email, and if you are ever in Bavaria, let’s have a beer!
+While my online-persona is quite focused on C.S. related stuffs, I have an entire life out of the internet, with a funny Italian accent, enjoying life with my S.O. in Munich.
+If you want to know me better, just drop me an email, and if you are ever in Bavaria, let’s have a beer!

 Hello at [email protected].